ProboCI/loom/README.md

-# About
+# Loom

 This server allows for streaming in arbitrary data streams from `producers` (assumed to be stdout/stderr from applications), and attaching arbitrary metadata to them.
 The streams are persisted live and can be read by `consumers` either in real-time or after input is complete.
+This project was created to compliment the [ProboCI](http://probo.ci) stack but is no way Probo specific nor directly integrated with Probo.

 Binary as well as text content is supported automatically.

-Note: The codebase uses generators, so io.js required (or node 0.11.x with --harmony-generators flag).
+Note: The codebase uses generators, so it requires node.js 4.x+ or io.js (or node 0.11.x+ with the --harmony-generators flag).

 # API